jara001/f1tenth-rules/rules_v3.md

 #### Mapping Practice

 Practice session used for mapping the track.
+May be organized as any other practice variant with additional rules:

 - Teams are not allowed to test their racing algorithms during this practice.
 - A speed limit may be employed for this practice, especially when it is Shared.